semente-de/hugo-site-backend/semente.de/content/about.md

 #    Text: "Suggest Changes" # edit text
 #    appendFilePath: true # to append file path to Edit link
 ---

-Semente is a toolkit for community initiatives.
+semente is a toolkit for community initiatives.
+Based on decades of experience in open initiatives, collaboratives and transdisciplinary, semente offers concrete ways to create, visualise and improve commons-based action.

+- Read more about the toolkit [here](/toolkit).

+The first versions of semente were a result of collaboration between activists, designers, nonprofits and researchers in Brazil and Europe.
+It received support from the University of Bristol.